-Kodak was one of the giants of photography and for decades it was the largest manufacturer of photographic films in the world.
+Kodak was one of the giants of photography and for decades it was the largest manufacturer of photographic films.
 This should be, for most of those who have had some contact with the brand, the first memory it brings: Kodak films.
 But it is also important to say that many Kodak cameras have made history, starting with box camera Brownie nº2, which launched the film 120, used until today.
 They also made large, folding, bellows cameras that were hugely successful.
 Then came dozens of very simple models, in bakelite and plastic, for 127 films, such as the Kodak Baby Brownie Special.
 Finally, more at the height of analog photography, in the 1960s and 1980s, a series of low-cost cameras for films 126 were produced by the millions around the world.

 The first Retina, due to its position as an extension of a film company, was launched together with 35 mm film in preloaded disposable 35mm film cartridges.
 Until then the film was purchased in bulk rolls and loaded in reusable cartridges.
-This was the case with the recently launched Leica which was first commercially introduced in 1925.
+That was the case with the then recently launched Leica which was first commercially introduced in 1925.
 It was among the first to use the 35 mm perforated films that were originally produced for cinema.
 For this reason, the film needed to be manually spooled in a cartridge suitable for cameras.

 Above we see a robust reusable cartridge from Zeiss Ikon, with its elegant metallic box.
 Next to it, a disposable (recent) cartridge, in the format launched by Kodak in 1934, which would become an industry standard.